-Scientists and anyone from the health care and fitness professions who wishes to learn more about the latest scientific research on fasciae.
+Scientists and health care and fitness professionals who wish to learn more about the latest scientific research on fasciae.
 Bringing together the most recent solid research on the properties of the fascial fabric with those who observe its workings in the clinical setting informs and energizes both groups toward further developments in this growing field.

 Primary audiences include: